-North Seymour Island, visited on Yacht Isabela II‘s Central Islands Itinerary, is regarded as one of the best places to see wildlife in the Galapagos archipelago.
+North Seymour Island, visited on Yacht Isabela II’s Galapagos tours, is regarded as one of the best places to see wildlife in the Galapagos archipelago.
 Even though it’s small in size (especially when compared to the giant, seahorse-shaped island of Isabela), North Seymour never ceases to surprise.
-If you are considering visiting Isabela or Fernandina (that have notably longer trips that may increase the possibilities of dizziness), then be sure to check out our Central Islands Itinerary.
+If you are considering visiting Isabela or Fernandina, note that these have notably longer trips that may increase the possibilities of dizziness.
 Navigating through more contained waters, this central itinerary offers some of the best stuff when it comes to experiencing the Galapagos!
 So read on before you go on and explore North Seymour Island and let your imagination run wild!

 When looking at North Seymour from the neighboring island of Santa Cruz, you will notice an obvious difference in terrain.
 Santa Cruz’s landscape is uneven, with rolling hills and highlands that allow for an interesting variation in vegetation.
 North Seymour, on the other hand, is flat and resembles a platform.
 Unlike Santa Cruz, which is the result of volcanic activity, North Seymour is the result of oceanic uplifting.
 This means that it was once part of the ocean floor yet breached the surface due to the movement of tectonic plates.
 The flat terrain became a favorite setting for Galapagos wildlife.